MatthewGebhart/automation/README.md

-LAB - Class xx
+# LAB - Class 19
-Project: Project Name Here
-Author: Student/Group Name
+## Project: Automation
+## Author: Matthew Gebhart
+## January 12, 2023

-Links and Resources
+### Links and Resources

-back-end server url (when applicable) front-end application (when applicable)
-Setup
+### Setup
-.env requirements (where applicable) i.e.

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db
+uses .venv virtual environment runs in python 3.11

-How to initialize/run your application (where applicable) e.g. python main.py
+### How to initialize/run your application (where applicable)
-How to use your library (where applicable)
+e.g. python automation.py

-Tests
+### Tests
-How do you run tests?
-Any tests of note?
+no tests
-Describe any tests that you did not complete, skipped, etc
+running as a script will print email addresses and phone numbers to the terminal
+- will also sort in ascending order, remove duplicates and separate to new lines
+- will also create text files and save them to /assets folder

+### Thanks and attribution
+- Credit for help on writing the regular expression pattern goes to our new robot overlords ChatGPT